 - infrastructure & authentication

 The reputation of the domain and IP address the email is sent from is the most important thing.
-When receiving mail servers identify the sender as untrustworthy, all emails from it will end up in the spam folder, or even bounced back.
+When receiving mail servers identify the sender as untrustworthy, all emails from it will end up in the spam folder or even bounce back.
 MTAs can protect and strengthen the reputation of the sender.
 That’s why they directly impact email deliverability.
-Let’s check out what exactly mail transfer agents can do for building your sending credibility.
+Let’s check out what exactly mail transfer agents can do to build your sending credibility.

 Warm up a brand-new IP address

 If you’re building your reputation from scratch, you should not use your virgin IP address at full load.
 It has no email sending history and thus needs some warming up.
 An MTA will let you do this and later slowly increase sending capacity.
 Using cold IP addresses could also be an option.
 You can route emails to cold IPs with very low limits, and the MTA is needed to match those limits.